CS 112

 Collaboration Policy

 It is never acceptable to present someone else’s work as if it were your own.
 This violates the basic principles of academic honesty.
-Unless explicitly instructed otherwise, assume all work you hand in is to be yours and yours alone.
-While you are working on a homework assignment, you may collaborate with other students by talking about the problem or your solution in a natural language like English, but you should not be looking at another student’s code and you should not show your programs to another student.
-You are encouraged to use the course FirstClass conference to discuss assignment problems, but the same rules apply: discussions should be in English and should not include code that is part of the problem solution.
+Unless explicitly instructed otherwise, assume that all work you submit is to be yours alone, or the work of you and your partner.
+While you are working on a homework assignment, you may collaborate with students other than your partner by talking about the problem or your solution in a natural language like English, but you should not be looking at other students' code and you should not show your programs to a student other than your partner.
+You are encouraged to use the CS-112-01-SP20 Google Group (described below) to discuss assignment problems, but the same rules apply: discussions should be in English and should not include code that is part of the problem solution.

-When you turn in an assignment, you must list other students with whom you collaborated.
+When you turn in an assignment, you must provide the names of you and your partner on your hardcopy, and also list other students with whom you collaborated.
 Academic honesty requires this.
 If you are not sure what constitutes collaboration, err on the side of caution.
 You may consult public literature (books, articles, the web, etc.) for hints, techniques and solution strategies, but you must reference any sources that contribute to your solution.

 When you use a public computer, save your work, remove the local copy when you are done, and log out.
 If you find someone else has forgotten to log out, then log them out without looking at any files or work in open windows.
 Please do not leave printouts of assignment solutions at public printers.